 But here’s the thing: Your GivingTuesday fundraising success is only part of the equation.
 Retaining your GivingTuesday donors is important, too.

-Let’s take a look at a few different steps you can take to retain your GivingTuesday donors.
+With that in mind, let’s take a look at seven different steps you can take to retain your GivingTuesday donors.

 Some of the data you’ll want to collect is fairly simple: Their name and email address will be important, as will the knowledge that they donated to your GivingTuesday campaign.
 Other data will help you personalize your donors’ future experiences, like: